 There are many different volcanic hikes you can do in Indonesia and a lot of them involve waking up at 3am, eating a banana pancake in the dark and hiking through the night until you reach the summit just before sunrise.
 Totally worth it!
 (This one is Mt Batur in Bali!)

 4. EAT SOMETHING STRANGE/TRY EXOTIC FOODS

+You can try many different critters in Asia like scorpions, grasshoppers and tarantulas.
+The locals won’t eat it but it gives you bragging rights (…or typhoid fever).
 You don’t have to go and eat a scorpion like I did, but DO make sure you try the different fruits and dishes that each country offers.
 In SE Asia, some of the best food can be found at a food stall.
 I always like to try the different candies a country has too!

 5. GO SAND BOARDING in Ilocos Norte, The Philippines

 If you want to try a unique experience, head to Ilocos Norte to try your luck at sand boarding.
 Though I can’t vouch for the dunes myself, I’d be curious to hear someone’s personal experience there!